 Your product is ready, but is your company ready to sell it?
-A Go-to-Market (GTM) strategy ensures the answer is a confident "yes."
-It’s the operational playbook that unifies your entire organization, creating a seamless experience for your customers from their first interaction with your brand to their first purchase and beyond.
+A Go-to-market strategy ensures the answer is a confident "yes."
+It’s the operational playbook that unifies your entire organization, creating a seamless experience for your customers from their first interaction to their first purchase.
 Without this alignment, marketing generates leads that sales can't close, and product teams build features that customers don't want.
-A GTM strategy prevents these silos by creating a shared understanding of the customer and a unified plan of attack.
-It’s the key to unlocking efficient, scalable growth.
+A GTM strategy prevents these silos by creating a shared plan of attack.
+It’s the key to achieving efficient, scalable growth.
 To create this essential alignment, you must first decide on your core approach.
-Let's explore the answer to the question: what are the 5 go-to-market strategies?

 Key Takeaways